HigherOrderCO/Kind/blog/0-goodbye-javascript.md

 Annoying Disclaimers
 --------------------

-1. While the Formality is entirely implemented itself,i including its parser, type-checker, interpreter and so on, the FormalityCore->Haskell compiler, a [750 LOC file](https://github.com/moonad/FormCoreJS/blob/master/FmcToHs.js), is still JS only.
+1. While the main language is entirely implemented itself (including its parser, type-checker, interpreter and so on), the FormalityCore->Haskell compiler, a [750 LOC file](https://github.com/moonad/FormCoreJS/blob/master/FmcToHs.js), is still JS-only.
 That is why we had to use `fmjs` (and not `fmhs`) to compile Formality to Haskell.
-Implementing it in Formality should take a day or two, but I just didn't have time yet.
-Once I do, the `--hs` command will be added to `fmhs` too.
+Implementing that in Formality should take a day or two, but I just didn't have time yet.
+Once I do, the `--hs` option will be added to `fmhs` too.

-2. I'm still not decided on how a great module system for Formality should look like.
-Should I use IPFS like the language I presented on Ethereum's [Devcon](http://www.youtube.com/watch?v=69vkfHKyAGY&t=20m10s)?
+2. I'm still not sure on how a great module system for Formality should look like.
+Should I use IPFS, like the proposal I presented on Ethereum's [Devcon](http://www.youtube.com/watch?v=69vkfHKyAGY&t=20m10s)?
 Should I do something more like Unison?
 I don't know yet, so, in order to avoid mistakes, Formality has no module system yet.
-That means that in order to use it, you **must** be on the `formality/src` directory, which is where all the base libraries (like `Nat`, `String`, `IO`) are.
+That means that, in order to use it, you **must** be on the `formality/src` directory, which is where all the base libraries (like `Nat`, `String`, `IO`) are.
 You can use the language without these, but most syntax sugars rely on them.
+So just do it for now.